testcara/cucumber_duration_parser/README.md

 Background
 ====

 Nowadays, we build our CI/CD in the cloud platform.
-It is very common for us to build cucumber testing parallel to decrease the testing time and improve the efficiency.
+It is very common for us to build cucumber testing in parallel to decrease the testing time and improve the efficiency.
-For example, in my project, I split the cucumber cases to multiple groups.
-Every group does testing against separate instant created apps.
-One pipeline can control the whole process, based on some parameters you specify to build apps, deploy them then do testings in parallel.
+Cucumber has its own parallel support to run testing against one server in parallel.
+However, in some situation, cases cannot be run in parallel well.
+In my project, we have many testing cases which will last for more than 1 hour and most cases cannot be run in parallel against one server.
+To improve the efficiency, I use the Jenkins pipeline parallel function to create and deploy multiple same applications to run different cucumber cases.
+To make sure every parallel line can complete in a fixed time, I need to split my cucumber cases to meaningful groups.

-One important thing is how to split the cucumber cases to reasonable groups.
+The parser is to resolve the problem how to split the cucumber cases into reasonable groups to make sure the testing can be finished in the fixed time.
-The parser is to resolve the problem.

 How it works
 ===
 Shortly, we parser the 'overview-features.html' cucumber report to get the duration and features map, then based on the threshold user specifies, the parser would group the features automatically.
-For example, ideally, if all cases run in 300 seconds, we specify the threshold as 100, the parser would split them to 3 groups.
+For example, ideally, if all cases run in 300 seconds, we specify the threshold as 100, the parser would split features to 3 groups.
 The duration of each group is close to 100.

 How to use it
 ===
-Python 3 and some basic python libs(you can see the file directly to confirm the packages) are needed.
+Python 3 and some basic python libs(like beautifulsoup4 and argparse) are needed.
 And you need to download your 'overview-features.html' cucumber report from your Jen`kins project, then try to run the following command:
 ```
 python3 cucumber_feature_duration_parser.py --cucumber-html-report=overview-features.html
 --threshold=900